 Where, l – the length of the conductor

 μo – permeability of vacuum which is equal to 4π Χ107 Henry/metre.

 A – cross-section area of the conductor.

-The SI unit of magnetic reluctance is AT / Wb (ampere-turns / Weber).
-The reluctance of the magnetic circuit is directly proportional the length of the conductor and inversely proportional to the cross-section area of the conductor.
-The reciprocal of the magnetic reluctance is known as the magnetic permeance.
-It is given by the expression
+Its SI unit is AT / Wb (ampere-turns / Weber).
+The reluctance of the magnetic circuit is directly proportional to the length of the conductor and inversely proportional to the cross-section area of the conductor.

 The reluctance in the DC field is defined as the ratio of the magnetic motive force and to the magnetic flux of the same circuit.
 The reluctance in the DC field is expressed as

 Where, S – reluctance in ampere-turns per weber.